MarcieD1/AirBnB_clone/README.md

 # AirBnB Clone Project
 ## Description

 This project aims to create an AirBnB clone, starting with a command interpreter in Python.

-## Command Interpreter
+This project will be a complete web application which will be done in stages which begins with the back-end console.

 ### How to Start
 To start the command interpreter, run the console.py script.